 PGS uses a very efficient AVO/AVA workflow that allows for the rapid evaluation of prospectivity over large datasets.
 The elastic attributes calculated are routinely used as a first step in derisking prospectivity using prestack seismic data.

 Based on angle stacks or PSTM/PSDM gathers, we derive a number of AVO/AVA attributes from the seismic data.
 Some examples of the extracted attributes are:

 - Intercept, gradient/pseudo-gradient

 PGS' unique workflow, Prospect Scanner, is an effective AVO tool for detecting lithology/fluid anomalies.
 The workflow combines seismic AVO analysis and inversion technology and derives relative elastic property attributes (P and S wave impedance & Vp/Vs ratio).
 The workflow manages the inversion of large seismic volumes, making it an excellent regional lithology/fluid screening tool.

-- Identify fluid and lithology facies through stratigraphic elastic attributes
+- Identifies fluid and lithology facies through stratigraphic elastic attributes

-- Integrate interpretation, petrophysical analysis and reservoir oriented processing
+- Integrates interpretation, petrophysical analysis, and reservoir oriented processing

-- Quickly analyze prospective areas including volumetric estimates of recoverable oil and gas reserves
+- Permits rapid analysis of prospective areas including volumetric estimates of recoverable oil and gas reserves